UpLift Chronicles

 Make It Make Cents: District 6 Activates Participatory Budgeting

-Learn more about Participatory Budgeting, and City Councilor Nichole Rogers' work putting putting democracy into action in District 6, by letting residents decide how to spend $1.5 million—one community-driven project at a time.
+Learn more about Participatory Budgeting, and City Councilor Nichole Rogers' work putting democracy into action in District 6, by letting residents decide how to spend $1.5 million—one community-driven project at a time.

 by Kai Warrior